cseanburns/personal_knowledge_mgmt/src/2-backup.md

 For macOS users, you can use iCloud to back up the files on all of your devices, as described above.

-Some of the big name options include:
+Regardless of what operating system you use, some of the big name backup options include:

 - [Dropbox][dropboxBackup]
 - [OneDrive][onedriveBackup]
 - [Google Drive][googleBackup]

 There are also less well-known but seemingly respected backup solutions, like [Backblaze][backblaze] and [iDrive][idrive].
 [Tom's Guide][tomsBackupServices] has reviews those and others.